gigifang925/PAPattern_ChronicDisease/README.md

   Group-based trajectory analysis for both the main outcome and secondary outcomes

 - **Folder: `lag/`**
-  Lagged analysis for the main and secondary outcomes
+  Lagged analysis for both the main outcome and secondary outcomes

 - **Folder: `revision/`**
   Additional analyses conducted during the revision process